 Per the AHA Scientific Statement for Cardiopulmonary Exercise Testing

 Class 1 Indication

 - To evaluate exercise capacity and therapy response in patients with heart failure who are under consideration for heart transplantation

 - Assessing exertional dyspnea of uncertain cause.

-- Unstable Angina or recent myocardial infarction (within 2 days)
+- Unstable angina or recent myocardial infarction (within two days)

 - Symptomatic severe aortic stenosis or aortic dissection

 - Moderate valvular stenosis